trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CustomRestEndpointRecipes.md

 ### `getRecordsToReturn()` → `String`

 @HttpGet exposes a method to a GET request when the custom REST endpoint is called.
 A GET request allows us to return data from Salesforce.
 In this example, we&apos;re going to query a list of Accounts that were created and return them to the application that called the endpoint.
 When creating a response we can use the RestResponse class to specify certain fields of the payload that is sent.
 We are manually setting the statusCode as 200 for a successful get and 400 on error.
 In any other case, Salesforce will supply the error code.
 Note: This method has a false-positive PMD warning.
-Our Query includes the keyword &apos;WITH SECURITY_ENFORCED&apos; which prevents this Query from accessing fields and objects that they don&apos;t have permission to access.
+Our Query includes the keyword &apos;WITH USER_MODE&apos; which prevents this Query from accessing fields and objects that they don&apos;t have permission to access.
 This is a form of inline CRUD/FLS Check.
 The return statement is atomically serialized and returned in the responseBody.

 #### Return